-Jalapeño reference point: Equal heat to 12 times hotter
+- Jalapeño reference scale: Equal heat to 12 times hotter

 That would be the Bulgarian carrot pepper.
-With its pointy shape and bright-orange skin, the Bulgarian carrot – a.k.a. shipkas or hot carrot pepper – is unmistakeable.
+With its pointy shape and bright-orange skin, the Bulgarian carrot – a.k.a. shipka or hot carrot pepper – is unmistakable.
 It’s even a bit crunchier than other chilies which makes it terrific for roasting and pickling.
-Plus, its colorful skin and fruity flavor looks and tastes great in salsas and chutney.
+Plus, its colorful skin and fruity flavor look and taste great in salsas and chutney.

 What’s the story behind them?

-These chilies originated in Hungary, where they are known as shipkas.
-They also go by the moniker “hot carrot peppers” for obvious reasons.
-They have a very Cold War-esque origin story.
-Rumor has it that these chilies were smuggled out from behind the Iron Curtain in the 1980s, and they’ve grown in popularity every since, both as a cooking chili and as an ornamental pepper plant.
+They have a very Cold War-Esque origin story.
+Rumor has it that these chilies were smuggled out from behind the Iron Curtain in the 1980s, and they’ve grown in popularity ever since, both as a cooking chili and as an ornamental pepper plant.
 Growing three to four inches long with that shock orange color, these chilies do have a very dramatic appearance that’s terrific for landscaping.

 What do these chilies taste like?

 Three words best describe shipkas: spicy, crisp, and fruity.
 There’s a crunch to Bulgarian carrot chilies that makes it special among its cousins on the pepper scale.
 The crunchy skin makes these chilies excellent for pickling and roasting.